-The Control and Status Registers provide the user with a mechanism for changing and reading the value of various parameters of the X96010.
-The X96010 contains seven Control, one Status, and several Reserved registers, each being one Byte wide (See Figure 4).
+The Control and Status Registers provide the user with a mechanism for changing and reading the value of various parameters of the X96012.
+The X96012 contains seven Control, one Status, and several Reserved registers, each being one Byte wide.
+(Figure 4).
 The Control registers 0 through 6 are located at memory addresses 80h through 86h respectively.
 The Status register is at memory address 87h, and the Reserved registers at memory address 88h through 8Fh.

 All bits in Control register 6 always power-up to the logic state "0".
-All bits in Control registers 0 through 5 powerup to the logic state value kept in their corresponding nonvolatile memory cells.
-The nonvolatile bits of a register retain their stored values even when the X96010 is powered down, then powered back up.
-The nonvolatile bits in Control 0 through Control 5 registers are all preprogrammed to the logic state "0" at the factory, except the cases that indicate "1" in Figure 4.
+All bits in Control registers 0 through 5 power-up to the logic state value kept in their corresponding nonvolatile memory cells.
+The nonvolatile bits of a register retain their stored values even when the X96012 is powered down, then powered back up.
+The nonvolatile bits in Control 0 through Control 5 registers are all preprogrammed to the logic state "0" at the factory.